Last Updated: January 12, 2021

 Plesk is a decent control panel, but it strikes a tad too close to cPanel.
 It’s a worthy choice if you want to run something very similar to cPanel on Windows.
 If you’re interested in getting better value, however, your best bet is to check out a different cPanel alternative above.

-Excellent integration with cloud environments
+- INTEGRATIONS: Excellent integration with cloud environments

 Compared to some, Cloudron is a relatively fresh solution.
 In a way, it goes way beyond simple control panel functionality, since it takes Docker integration way further than even Plesk.
 Still, it includes much of standard control panel functions as well, which warrants a review.